Dell-Networking/ansible-role-dellos-vlan/README.md

 VLAN Role for Dell EMC Networking OS
 ====================================
 This role facilitates configuring virtual LAN (VLAN) attributes.
 It supports the creation and deletion of a VLAN and its member ports.
-This role is abstracted for OS6, OS9, and OS10.
+This role is abstracted for dellos9, dellos6 and dellos10 devices.

 Installation
 ------------